rept0id/lightdm-dynamic/README.md

 After installation, you can run "LightDM Dynamic Configuration" from "applications" menu, if you wish to change background's topic (keywords) and source.

-However, I daresay you may not wish to alter topic, as the default tends to give one goosebumps. 😁
+However, I daresay you may not wish to alter topic, as the default tends to give one goosebumps. 😁 If so, keep in mind "textures" seems nice too !

 Default topic is cockpits and source is "Unsplash".